English Language Learners (ELL)

 We hold special meetings in the staffroom each term for our Chinese parents.
 At these meetings’ we discuss how we can help you and your children at VAS.
 Chinese translators are available for these meetings and for regular parent teacher interviews.

-Please do not hesitate to arrange an appointment with your child’s class teacher, Jane Cameron (Associate Principal) or Julie McCabe if you have concerns or wish to share more information about your child.
+Please do not hesitate to arrange an appointment with your child’s class teacher, Jane Cameron (Associate Principal) or Julie Hadlow if you have concerns or wish to share more information about your child.

 These guidelines outline the Victoria Avenue School expectations for our school English language Learners: